 - A high-risk or aggressive (grows quickly) type of CLL

 - Leukemia that is rapidly getting worse

 - Low red blood cell or platelet counts

 - Fatigue, loss of appetite, weight loss, or night sweats

-- Painful swollen lymph nodes
+- Swollen lymph nodes

-Chemotherapy medicines are used to treat CLL.
-Your doctor will determine which ones are right for you.
+Chemotherapy, including targeted medicines, are used to treat CLL.
+Your doctor will determine which type of medicines are right for you.